Skip to main content

 A small fee advantage stops mattering when a held or failed transfer strands cash at the wrong time.
 This is a reliability decision first.
 Choose the setup your team can execute under pressure, including evidence capture, escalation, and fallback routing.

-The broader pressure in the reviewed material is also clear: nearly half of businesses report payment-processing cost as a central pain point, and 3 in 10 report cross-border transaction efficiency as an issue.
+The broader pressure is also clear: nearly half of businesses report payment-processing cost as a central pain point, and 3 in 10 report cross-border transaction efficiency as an issue.
 That matters because reliability failures and processing friction usually show up together, not separately.

 Use one hard rule: if one failed payout could disrupt your payroll or rent, keep a tested backup receiving route live before you need it.